h01ger/piuparts/README.txt

 * "max-tgz-age" is used to specify the maximum age (in seconds) after which basesystem tarballs will be recreated.
 If recreation fails, the old tarball will be used again.
 The default is 2592000 seconds, which is 30 days.

 * "min-tgz-retry-delay" is used to specify the minimum time (in seconds) between attempts to recreate a tarball which was created more than "max-tgz-age" seconds ago.
 The default is 21600 seconds, which is 6h.

-==== section specific configuration

-The section specific settings will be reloaded each time a section is being run.

 * "log-file" is the name of a file to where the master should write its log messages.
 In the default configuration file it is "/dev/null", that is, log messages are not put in a file.